-- 7.5.1 One, two, three or four competitors may shoot on the same target butt simultaneously. - 7.5.1.1 If three competitors shoot one at a time on a target butt, the rotation will be ABC, CAB, BCA, ABC, etc.; - 7.5.1.2 If four competitors shoot in pairs on a target butt, the rotation will be AB-CD, CD-AB, AB-CD, etc.; - 7.5.1.3 If three or four competitors shoot simultaneously, the position on the shooting line will be by mutual agreement.
-If there is no agreement the first competitor allocated to a target butt will shoot on the left, the second competitor will shoot in the middle and the third competitor on the right.
-With four competitors the positions will be assigned correspondingly. - 7.5.1.4 When shooting on 80cm-center multiple set-ups each competitor will shoot his or her arrows at his or her own center. - With three (3) competitors per target butt, the competitor positioned on the left will shoot at the center bottom left, the competitor positioned in the middle at the top center and the competitor positioned on the right at the bottom right center. - With four (4) competitors per target butt, competitor A will shoot at the top left center, B at the top right center, competitor C will shoot at the bottom left center and D at the bottom right center. - 7.5.1.5 The order of shooting may be changed temporarily for the purpose of changing a string, making other essential adjustments to equipment or for minor medical treatment.
-If, however, such attention to equipment or medical matters should become essential while on the shooting line, the competitor may step back and at the same time call a Judge by using the flag or other device provided for the purpose.
-The Judges having verified the competitor was justified in leaving the line, will arrange with the Director of Shooting for this competitor to shoot the arrows left of that end before the signal to move forward for scoring is given, An announcement to this effect will be made over the loudspeaker equipment (see articles 7.4.2.4 and 7.4.2.6).
-The above provisions apply except for the Eliminations and Finals Rounds of the Olympic Round as specified in 7.4.2.8.
+- 7.5.1 One, two, three or four athletes may shoot on the same target butt simultaneously. - 7.5.1.1 If three athletes shoot one at a time on a target butt, the rotation will be ABC, CAB, BCA, ABC, etc.; - 7.5.1.2 If four athletes shoot in pairs on a target butt, the rotation will be AB-CD, CD-AB, AB-CD, etc.; - 7.5.1.3 If three or four athletes shoot simultaneously, the position on the shooting line will be by mutual agreement.
+If there is no agreement the first athlete allocated to a target butt will shoot on the left, the second athlete will shoot in the middle and the third athlete on the right.
+With four athletes the positions will be assigned correspondingly. - 7.5.1.4 When shooting on 80cm-center multiple set-ups each athlete will shoot his or her arrows at his or her own center. - With three (3) athletes per target butt, the athlete positioned on the left will shoot at the center bottom left, the athlete positioned in the middle at the top center and the athlete positioned on the right at the bottom right center. - With four (4) athletes per target butt, athlete A will shoot at the top left center, B at the top right center, athlete C will shoot at the bottom left center and D at the bottom right center. - 7.5.1.5 The order of shooting may be changed temporarily for the purpose of changing a string, making other essential adjustments to equipment or for minor medical treatment.
+If, however, such attention to equipment or medical matters should become essential while on the shooting line, the athlete may step back and at the same time call a Judge.
+The Judge having verified the athlete was justified in leaving the line, will arrange with the Director of

+Shooting for this athlete to shoot the arrows left of that end before the signal to move forward for scoring is given, An announcement to this effect will be made over the loudspeaker equipment (see articles 7.4.2.4 and 7.4.2.6).
+The above provisions apply except for the Eliminations and Finals Rounds of the Olympic Round as specified in 7.4.2.7.